tmax818/python_june/lecture/day_03/02fourpillars.md

 --
 # Abstraction

-- think of a bachelor <!-- .element: class="fragment" -->
 - abstraction is focus on essential quailites of an item <!-- .element: class="fragment" -->
 - form over substance <!-- .element: class="fragment" -->